 First, understand where PFAS are in the supply chain — for materials you use in your products as well as those required for manufacturing processes, maintaining equipment, or even employee personal protective equipment (PPE).

 If you’re not sure where PFAS chemicals are used in your supply chain, start by identifying where PFAS properties could be found (e.g., waterproof or non-stick characteristics).
 Many regulations already restrict certain members of the PFAS family, such as perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
-A robust supply chain sustainability management program means you’ll already have data on these substances, so you’ll be in better shape to identify your risks.
+A robust supply chain sustainability management program means you’ll already have data on these substances, so you’ll be in better shape to identify your risks and in the future provide reporting on PFAS usage.

 We covered some common PFAS properties in our PFAS Regulatory Update Webinar and discussed some materials that frequently use PFAS.
 We also talked about a roadmap for identifying these substances in the supply chain.